limix/CellRegMap/installation.md

 ## Stable release (easiest)

 CellRegMap is implemented as a Python package.
-To install CellRegMap using the pip python installer, enter
+To install CellRegMap using the pip python installer, enter:

     pip install cellregmap